Stretch Wrap Machine

 Powered Turntable and Powered Mast

 Film is classified by the gauge or thickness of the material.
 For our power pre-stretch models 850PS and up we suggest an 80 gauge or higher equivalent film grade.
-This will help reduce the chance of tearing as the film is extruded through the powered rollers.
+This will reduce the chance of tearing as the film feeds through the powered rollers.
 The type of pallets and product you’re wrapping along with the speed and tension of the film all play a role in the quality of the wrap and the risk of film tearing.
 We are happy to make a suggestion on the best film choice for your operation.

 Stretch Film Overview and things to think about: